 The year is AD 3587, and Jonas’ life is turned upside down when he’s sentenced to be executed after his adopted father and mentor is arrested for Time Travel crimes.

-Running not only for his life, but given the enormous task of saving the world from its own future, Jonas must put his trust in the spotty information of the journal his father left for him, leading him down a path that seemingly spirals out of control.
+Running not only for his life, but given the enormous task of saving the world from its own future, Jonas must put his trust in the spotty information of the journal his father left for him, leading him down a path that seemingly spirals severely out of control.

-The third book in the "Time Series" following “An Expedition of Love” and “The Artifact,” weaving the plots of these two stories into the greater picture.
-Find out what happens to James and Samantha after “An Expedition of Love,” and discover why Wahya was transported into Morgan’s lab in “The Artifact.”
-There’s a reason for everything!
+The third book in the Time Trilogy follows “The Archaeologist” and “The Artifact,” weaving the plots of these stories into the greater picture.
+Find out how James ended up in the Neolithic prior to “The Archaeologist,” and discover why Wahya was transported into Morgan’s lab in “The Artifact.”
+There’s a reason for everything...

 © All Rights Reserved.

 Use of any part of this book without express permission from the author is prohibited.